harrytruman/network-config/group_vars/README.md

     state: present
 ```

-Now that we have our host_vars directory and these variable files filled out we can then simply reference the "nodes" var that we just created.
-Ansible will automatically pull these variables in for use, so no need to do an "include_vars" or anything sepcial!
+Now that we have our `host_vars` directory with these variable files, we can then simply reference the `nodes` var that we just created.
+Ansible will automatically pull these variables in for use, so there's no need to do an "include_vars" or anything special!
 ```

 ---